 As incredible as the human body may be, it can’t always bounce back from these achievements as smoothly as we would like.
 Sporting injuries don’t only affect these famous athletes - they can affect anyone that tries to push the limits to become faster, stronger, or more practised.
 In the arena of professional athletes, recovery is essential especially when you have a team depending on you.

-The compound used by athletes that comes from the cannabis plant is cannabidiol - and its nickname has certainly become a buzzword - CBD.
-CBD is one of many cannabinoids (chemical compounds) in the cannabis plant and it’s responsible for significant clinical research going into the cannabis plant.
-So far, we have a pretty hefty list of positive reviews of the effects of CBD with anecdotal references and a wealth of new research (still in progress) to suggest that cannabis really packs a punch when it comes to muscle and general sports recovery.
+CBD contains many chemical compounds responsible for significant clinical research going into the plant.
+So far, we have a pretty hefty list of positive reviews of the effects of these compounds with anecdotal references and a wealth of new research (still in progress) to suggest that CBD extract really packs a punch when it comes to muscle and general sports recovery.

-One of the top uses for cannabis extract (CBD extract) by athletes is for muscle recovery to prevent stiffness.
-What are the benefits of CBD oil in muscle recovery?
+One of the top uses for this extract by athletes is for muscle recovery to prevent stiffness.
+What are the benefits of the CBD oil in muscle recovery?
 Before we give CBD its moment, let’s look at how stiffness and muscle activity works.

 Whether you’re absolutely broken after a workout (and in pain for days) or simply feeling like you’ve worked, there are always after-effects.
 That’s because the physical strain on the muscle actually causes microscopic damage to the muscle fibres.
 This damage triggers your body to rebuild - and it rebuilds stronger in order to be more resilient against these “injuries” and that’s how you get stronger, faster, and more skilled.
 However, during this process, there’s a degree of inflammation.

 That inflammation can cause pain and slow down the healing process.
-Enter CBD - one of the most potent all-natural anti-inflammatory compounds.
+Enter hemp - one of the most potent all-natural anti-inflammatory compounds.
 What does science say about this, is there proof?
 Yes.

 Athletes, like the rest of us, grow older and retire.
 They stop pushing their bodies to the limits.
 Often, the years of magnificent performances take their toll in the later years - as we see when we look at retired NFL players who often live the remainder of their lives in pain.
 Soccer players, according to thisstudy, also retire to become an orthopedic surgeon’s number one patient.
 This has fuelled the opioid crisis, with many retired athletes relying on potent pain relief methods that come from pharmaceutical manufacturers.
 What are the benefits of CBD oil to athletes after retirement, dealing with the painful aftermath of years and years of compounded injuries?